CLI

 Troubleshooting

-• Permissions: Make sure the authentication method you created the profile with is associated with the proper role that has the authority to perform the action you tried.
+• Permissions: Make sure the authentication method used to create the profile is associated with the proper role with the authority to perform the action you tried.

 Tutorial

-Check out our tutorial video on Installing and Configuring the CLI.
+Check out the tutorial video on Installing and Configuring the CLI.